Panzer General, Iron Storm, and a momentous decision

 Still, I sometimes wondered exactly what I missed in Iron Storm.
 Now, 15 years after that game first caught my eye, I finally found a chance to give it a spin.

 Having got hold of a copy of the game, my next step was to emulate a Saturn.
 For this I used Yabause.
-The name stands for Yet another broken and useless saturn emulator.
+The name is an acronym of Yet Another Broken And Useless Saturn Emulator.
 (I don't know if it's Yabause or my computer, or both, that is worthless, but I never got above seven frames per second when running Iron Storm.)

 My first impression of the game itself, gained from the fancy menus, was that Iron Storm was an overwrought Panzer General.